quintet-sdr/demo-soc/reports/ncs-proj.md

 ### Goal/Tasks of the Project

-The main goal of the project, is to create a SIEM system following this architecture.
+The main goal of the project, is to create a simulated work of protected by a SIEM and WAF network that would be attacked.
+We created the architecture below:

 ![image](/assets/Architecture.png)

-Therefore, we are able not only to prevent different types of vulnarability attacks using firewall (opensource firewall "Suricata") but also manage the system in case of cyber security using Wazuh.
+Therefore, we are able not only detect and prevent typical attacks as brute-force, malware installation and pwns via Wazuh SIEM, but detect and prevent some of them and additional attacks (e.g. injections) via IDS/IPS Suricata.

 Thus, we have the following stack :

 * 5 virtual machines.
 3 Ubuntu, 1 Windows and 1 ParrotOS
 * Wazuh (SIEM system)
-* Suricata (Firewall)
+* Suricata (IDS/IPS)
 * Nginx (Load-balancer)

 ### Configuration plan (Environment preparartion)

 1) Architecture creation, configuring private network using L3 router and starting components deploying.

-2) Deploy nginx with custom nginx config that will redirect all the requests to the required servers.
-Install Suricata firewall and create rules for preventing XSS attacks.
+2) Deploy nginx with custom config that will redirect all the requests to the required servers.
+Install Suricata and create rules for preventing XSS attacks.

-3) Deploy Wazuh master and wazuh agents on different virtual machines and create connection between them.
+3) Deploy Wazuh master and Wazuh agents on different virtual machines and create connection between them.
 Deloy JuiceShop application to test attacks.

 ### Development of solution/tests as the PoC